 Measurement-Based Treatment to Target

 Effective behavioral health integration implementations are informed by measurement-based care and treatment to target.
-The evidence supporting the effects of these principles is derived largely from the research done on the collaborative care model.
+The evidence supporting the effects of these principles is derived largely from the research done on Collaborative Care.

 Using clinical outcome measures is a relatively new idea in the world of behavioral health but has been used in other areas of health care for decades.
 Every time a patient visits a primary care clinic someone takes their blood pressure.
 Increasingly, primary care practices and some behavioral health organizations are using this same principle to screen for the most common behavioral health conditions, like depression and anxiety.